AlexReniak/node_task_manager_api/README.md

 | /tasks/:id       | GET    | Get a task by ID for the logged in user |
 | /tasks/:id       | PATCH  | Update a task by ID for the logged in user |
 | /tasks/:id       | DELETE | Delete a task by ID for the logged in user |

+## Technologies Used
+Support ticket app is built using the following technologies:

+- Node
+- Express
+- MongoDB